thehackerwithin/illinois/index.md

 When:
 -----

-Every second Wednesday, from 12-1 PM. (full schedule to follow)
+Every second Wednesday, from 12-1 PM.
+Check the [Google calendar][g-calendar] for up-coming meetings and topics.

 How:
 -----